 For trains, this is easy.
 Just put in your origin and destination and voila!
 Buses, as usual, are more complicated.
-From Home, tap Buy Tickets->Bus and you’ll be confronted with two confusing buttons.
+From Home, tap Buy Tickets->Bus and you’ll be confronted with two buttons.
 Route & Zone and Origin & Destination.
-Origin and destination looks like the more user friendly one, but it’s actually super hard to use.
+Origin and destination looks like the more user friendly one, but it can be pretty tricky to use.

 Open it up, and you’re asked to select an origin out of a suspiciously limited list of places.
 But let’s say you pick “New Brunswick”.

 So, you open it up.
 You look for your route.
 Aaaand, it’s not on the list.
 (If it is, skip one paragraph ahead.)
 What’s going on??
 You’re gonna be so mad when I tell you.
 Remember that zip code they made you put in when making your profile?
 Once you’ve done that, Route & Zone will only show you buses in North Jersey or South Jersey (depending on which the zipcode is in).
 (Except for some buses along the coast that are in both.
 It’s weird.)
 This also affects the options in Origin & Destination.
 So to fix it, you have to tap the profile circle in the top left, then tap User Profile, then change the zip code to one closer to the route you’re trying to ride.
 This zipcode filtering also applies to the origin and destination page, and there is sadly no way to turn the madness off and just see all the buses in New Jersey.
-Once again, NJT dutifully keeping your brain from exploding.

 Okay, so you’ve got your route.
 Now you need to put in how many zones you’re traveling.
 If you’re not sure, consult one of my route guides.
 Or outside New Brunswick, look at the map or table on the pdf/paper bus schedule.
 Count the number of zone boundaries crossed and add 1.
-It’s not as high-tech.
-But trust me, it’s easier.
+It’s not as high-tech, but it’s often easier.

 In fact, I only ever purchase tickets on one route, the 317.
 It’s 19 zones long and travels interstate, so it’s all I need.
 But there’s another more, shall I say, devious reason I do this.

-As you might know, there are two separate bus fare systems on NJT: North Jersey (more expensive) and South Jersey (slightly cheaper).
+As you might know, there are separate bus fare systems for North Jersey (more expensive) and South Jersey (slightly cheaper).
 But if you buy a 2 Zone Intrastate ticket for a South Jersey route, when displayed to the driver, it just says 2 Zone Intrastate, allowing you to buy the South Jersey one for 30¢ less.
 Muahahaha!
 It’s their fault for making it so easy.

 Also, if I’m ever traveling with a friend, having all my tickets for one bus lets me activate both simultaneously and display them on the same screen.

 As you might know, NJ Transit provides live location data for buses, which can be used by third party apps like Transit.
-However, the connection between the apps and the gps data feed seems awfully patchy, so if you’re not seeing the little realtime waves on your departure, there’s a good chance you can still see your bus’s location in the NJ Transit app instead.
+However, the connection between the apps and the gps data feed can be awfully patchy.
+So if you’re not seeing the little realtime waves on your departure, there’s a good chance you can still see your bus’s location in the NJ Transit app instead.

 Under Home, tap MyBus->Routes.
-Then pick your route, pick your direction, and then pick your stop out of a massive dropdown with no search bar.
+Then pick your route, pick your direction, and then pick your stop out of a massive list with no search bar.
 (They’re also ordered not geographically, but alphabetically by their official names, so you’d better know the official name of your stop or you’ll be scrolling for a while.)
 Then, you’ll see a departure board.
 Click a departure, and finally you get to a map where you can see all the buses moving along the route.
-You can also tap on the stops and see their departure boards, or search for other routes and stops.
+You can also tap on the stops and see their own departure boards, or search for other routes and stops.

-Okay, but then why in the heck did they make you do an entire Buzzfeed quiz just to see the map in the first place?
+Okay, but then if you can select routes and departures in the map, why did it take five clicks before they even let you see it?
 Beats me.
 But here’s the trick.
 It doesn’t matter which direction, stop or departure you click on.
 Just click the first one that pops up and that will get you to the map.
 (If it says “Stop Not Found”, scroll down and tap some other random stop.)